 Findings from several studies conducted recently show the impact of academic factors on the assessment of students (Abedi, 2006a; Abedi, Hofstetter, & Lord 2004; Maihoff, 2002; Kiplinger, Haug, & Abedi, 2000).
-These findings suggest that unnecessary academic complexity may hinder students' ability to express their knowledge of the construct being measured.
+These findings suggest that unnecessary academic performance complexity may hinder students' ability to express their knowledge of the construct being measured.

-Results from these studies question the appropriateness of mainstream assessments for the learners, an issue that has long been debated.
+Results from these studies question the appropriateness of mainstream assessments for learners, an issue that has long been debated.

-As Maleki and Zangani (2007), mentioned earlier observe, having difficulties in grasping fully the contents and concepts of the various subjects of the curriculum taught seems to be one of the most serious problems that students face in their particular course of study.
+As Maleki and Zangani (2007), mentioned earlier observe, having difficulties in grasping fully the contents and concepts of the various subjects of the curriculum taught in the target for skills seems to be one of the most serious problems that students face in their particular course of study.

-This is the same problem with Nigerian students whose performance in the various schools subjects at public examinations is nothing to write home about.
-This might be due to their weaknesses in academics, the medium of instruction, which may have negative consequences on their overall academic achievement.
-In the argument of Feast (2002), when students are deficient, it follows that they would not perform well in the various school subjects taught in the target language.
-Therefore, the overall performance of Nigerian students depends, to a very large extent, on their academic proficiency.
+This is the same problem with Nigerian academic performance students whose performance in the various schools subjects at public examinations is nothing to write home about.
+This might be due to their weaknesses in academic performance, the medium of instruction, which may have negative consequences on their overall academic achievement.
+In the argument of Feast (2002), when students are deficient in school skills, it follows that they would not perform well in the various school subjects taught in the target language.
+Therefore, the overall performance of Nigerian students depends, to a very large extent, on their proficiency.

-Bachman (1990) defines academic ability as being able to use facts to explain issues in daily life that consists of several distinct but related constructs in addition to general construct proficiency.
-The relationship between students overall academic achievement in the content areas of their ability has been examined by scholars.

-Butler and Castellon - Wellington (2000) compared students' performance in content areas to concurrent performance on biological ability test and found a correlation between the two.
+Bachman (1990) defines performance ability as being able to use academic facts to explain issues in daily life that consists of several distinct but related constructs in addition to a general construct of performance proficiency.
+Butler and Castellon - Wellington (2000) compared students' performance in content areas to concurrent performance on ability test and found a correlation between the two.

-Ulibarri, Maria, Spencer and Rivas (1981) examined the relationship between Hispanic students' performance in tests and their achievement in academic and discovered that the language test data were not very useful in predicting achievement in academics.
+Ulibarri, Maria, Spencer and Rivas (1981) examined the relationship between Hispanic students' performance in tests and their achievement and discovered that the language test data were not very useful in predicting achievement.

-Bayliss and Raymond (2004) examined the link between academic success and biological ability and concluded that the relationship between academic achievement and learning resources disappear as students approach native-like ability levels.
+Bayliss and Raymond (2004) examined the link between academic success and concluded that the relationship between academic achievement and learning resources disappear as students approach native-like ability levels.
 Limited ability may also make it difficult to benefit fully from the teacher's instructions and to understand assessment questions.
 This has a direct impact on these students' performance.